IZEDx/stencil-quantum/README.md

 # Stencil Quantum

 Stencil Quantum provides a way to inexplicitly pass props down the DOM-tree.
-The context can be accessed in three different ways, although this will focus on the first two, considering the third is the manual way.
+The context can be accessed in three different ways, via decorators, components or manually.

 ## Decorators